Qwatrum/HowLongUntil/README.md

 ## Usage:
 * Visit the website [here](https://qwatrum.github.io/HowLongUntil/ "https://qwatrum.github.io/HowLongUntil/")
-* Or clone the repo
+* Or clone the repo and host it

 ## Add your own events:
 * In `script.js` look for `const targetEvents = [...];` (line 6)